speziale-ettore/COTPasses/README.md

 ====================================================

 This is a simple [LLVM][www/llvm] project containing code used during the classes.
-Some passes makes no sense (e.g. function-erase), but they are used to show how to use LLVM API.
+Some passes are meaningless (e.g. function-erase), but they are used to show how to use LLVM API.

 Quick Start